SynapGarden/NVIDIA_blog_mcp/README.md

 python mcp_service.py
 ```

 **Note**: The server expects all MCP modules to be in the same directory.
 When running locally, ensure you're in the `mcp/` directory or adjust Python path accordingly.
+The server will start on `http://localhost:8080` by default (or the port specified by the `PORT` environment variable).

 ## Deployment